NodeScriptLang/config/README.md

 ## Highlights

-- ✨ Declarative
+- 🔥 Zero dependencies
-- 🗜 Small footprint
+- 🗜 Tidy and compact
+- 💻 Works in browser
-- 🔬 Introspectable
+- 🔬 Strongly typed and introspectable
 - 🌳 Ergonomic

 ## Usage